-- 1. On the Server computer, use Windows Explorer to share a test folder with the rest of the network: - □ In Windows Explorer, create a new folder anywhere on the Server computer's disk drive(s). - □ In Explorer's Tools menu, click Folder Options.
+Ι. On the Server computer, use Windows Expl lorer to shar re a test folder with the rest of the network:

+In Windows I Explorer, create a nev / folder anywhere on the Server comput er's disk drive(s).

+☐ In Explorer's Tools menu, click Folder Options.

-- □ In the View section of the resulting window, go down to the bottom of the list of settings and turn off Use Sharing Wizard (on Windows 7 or Vista) or Use simple file sharing (on XP). - Click OK. - □ Right-click on the folder, then click Share. - □ In the Sharing section of the resulting window, click Advanced Sharing. - □ In the resulting window, checkmark Share this folder. - □ Click Permissions. - □ The resulting window shows who can access the new folder.
-Remove all existing permissions (if any) by clicking each name in the list, then clicking Remove. - □ Once you've removed all existing permissions, click Add. - □ Under Enter the object names to select, enter the login name of the person on the remote computer whose connectivity you're testing.
-(This should also be a login name on the Server computer.) - Click OK. - □ When you return to the previous window, checkmark Full Control under the Allow column. - □ Keep clicking OK until all windows close. - 2.
-On the Remote computer, have the user log in using his/her login name and password. - 3.
-On the Remote computer, use Windows Explorer to connect to the shared folder. - 4.
-On the Remote computer, attempt to create a text file in the shared folder.
-Add text to the file (e.g. using Notepad) and save the file. - 5.
-On the Remote computer, attempt to delete the file you just created.
+of settings and turn off Use Sharing Wizard (on Windows 7 or Vista) or Use simple file sharing (on XP).
+Click OK .
+Right-click on the folder, then click Share.
+In the Sharing section of the resulting window, click Advanced Sharing .
+In the resulting window, checkmark Share this folder.
+Click Permissions .
+The resulting window shows who can access the new folder.
+Remove all existing permissions (if any) by clicking each name in the list, then clicking Remove.
+Once you've removed all existing permissions, click Add .
+Under Enter the object names to select , enter the login name of the person on the remote computer whose connectivity you're testing.
+(This should also be a login name on the Server computer.)
+Click OK .
+When you return to the previous window, checkmark Full Control under the Allow column.
+Keep clicking OK until all windows close.